About

 J'Accuse by Emile Zola

+What is J'Accuse?
 J'Accuse was an open letter written by journalist Emile Zola, and was addressed to the President of France - Felix Faure.
 It was published on the front of a daily paris newspaper called L'Aurore on January 13th 1898.
 In the letter, Zola explains the injustice he feels regarding the sentencing of Alfred Dreyfus, and accuses the French government of anti-semitism.
 Zola was found guilty of libel on February 23rd 1898.
 He fled to England as a way of avoiding prison, but continued his defence of Dreyfus.
-He only returned after the French government had collapsed.
+He only returned...

 Fact Mongering Online - New Media Reporting